Palm & Vine

 • Really stunning on the nose; every time you smell the wine you find something new to enjoy.

-• Medium bodied, high acidity, light tannins with a savory on the palate featuring red fruit, dried orange peel, and white pepper flavors.
+• Medium bodied, high acidity, light tannins with a savory palate featuring red fruit, dried orange peel, and white pepper flavors.

 • The finish is a bit short, but well-balanced on the palate.